hawkeyexl/doc-structure-lint/README.md

 async function validateDocument() {
   const result = await lintDocument({
-    file: "path/to/doc.md",
+    file: "path/to/doc.md",  // Path or URL.
+Doesn't support directories.
-    templatePath: "path/to/template.yaml",
+    templatePath: "path/to/template.yaml",  // Path or URL
-    template: "Template name",
+    template: "Template name",  // Name of the template to use });
-  });
 }
 ```

 ## Template Format

-Templates are defined in YAML and specify the structure and content requirements for your documents.
+Templates are defined in YAML (as shown here) or JSON and specify the structure and content requirements for your documents.
 Each template can contain multiple sections with various validation rules.

 Template definitions also support referencing with the `$ref` key, allowing you to reuse common section definitions across multiple templates.